Plenty of attention and click-bait content has been devoted to analyzing the apparent personality traits of the world’s wealthiest entrepreneurs.

 Initially popularized by Napoleon Hill in his class book, Think & Grow Rich, a mastermind gathers a small group of peers to act as one another’s board (not unlike Acumen’s council system).
 Often led by a chair, these groups become lifelines for owners as they navigate big decisions in their businesses and personal lives.

-3. They Ask Questions.
+3. They ask questions.

 The character trait that makes successful entrepreneurs inclined to read business books and join peer groups is their natural curiosity.
 They have an unquenchable thirst for knowledge.
 No matter how successful, they never get full.